decalage2/ViperMonkey/README.md

 Download and Install:
 ---------------------

-For performance reasons, it is highly recommended to use PyPy, but it is also possible to run Vipermonkey with the normal Python interpreter (CPython).
+For performance reasons, it is highly recommended to use PyPy (5x faster), but it is also possible to run Vipermonkey with the normal Python interpreter (CPython) if you cannot use PyPy.

-**Installation using PyPy**
+**Installation using PyPy (recommended)**

 1. If PyPy is not installed on your system, see http://pypy.org/download.html and download **PyPy 2.7**. (not 3.x)
 2. Check if pip is installed for pypy: run `pypy -m pip`
 3. If pip is not installed yet, run `pypy -m ensurepip` on Windows, or `sudo -H pypy -m ensurepip` on Linux/Mac
+4. Make sure pip is up-to-date, by running `pypy -m pip install -U pip`
-4. Download the archive from the repository: https://github.com/decalage2/ViperMonkey/archive/master.zip
+5. Download the archive from the repository: https://github.com/decalage2/ViperMonkey/archive/master.zip
-5. Extract it in the folder of your choice, and open a shell/cmd window in that folder.
+6. Extract it in the folder of your choice, and open a shell/cmd window in that folder.
-6. Install dependencies by running `pypy -m pip install -U -r requirements.txt` on Windows, or `sudo -H pypy -m pip install -U -r requirements.txt` on Linux/Mac
+7. Install dependencies by running `pypy -m pip install -U -r requirements.txt` on Windows, or `sudo -H pypy -m pip install -U -r requirements.txt` on Linux/Mac
-7. Check that Vipermonkey runs without error: `pypy vmonkey.py`
+8. Check that Vipermonkey runs without error: `pypy vmonkey.py`

 **Installation using CPython**

 1. Make sure you have the latest Python 2.7 installed: https://www.python.org/downloads/
+2. If you have both Python 2 and 3 versions installed, use `pip2` instead of `pip` in the following commands, to install in Python 2 and not 3.
+4. Make sure pip is up-to-date, by running `pip install -U pip`
 2. Use pip to download and install vipermonkey with all its dependencies, by running the following command on Windows:
 ```